 The third term of a three-term sequence for students in the sciences and professional health programs.
-Topics include properties and reactions of phenols, aryl halides, aldehydes, ketones, carboxylic acids, and amines, and oxydation and reduction in organic chemistry.
+Topics include properties and reactions of phenols, aryl halides, aldehydes, ketones, carboxylic acids, and amines, and oxidation and reduction in organic chemistry.
 Prerequisite: CH 242 Organic Chemistry with a grade of "C" or better.
-Note: When the Organic Chemistry course CH 241, 242, 243 is transferred to OSU, the student normally receives lower-division credit.
-The coursework will appear on the transcript as various combinations of CH 331, CH 332, CH 337, and unspecified lower-division transfer (LDT) credit.
+Note: When the Organic Chemistry courses CH 241, 242, 243 are transferred to OSU, the student normally receives lower-division credit.
 To receive upper-division credit (300 level), the student must perform at an adequate level on the ACS organic chemistry exam.